cjyuan/cyf-notes/itd.md

 If that’s the case, you may want to **look up how to apply filters in Google Sheets** so the filtered view can be shared with other users.

 ---
+The filtering condition on the **Date** column was not set up correctly.
+Only sales made between **1 June 2024 and 31 Dec 2024** should be displayed.

+---
 ### Step 4
 The page looks great.

 Why set the font size of H1 element using JavaScript (instead of using CSS)?

 ---

+There are errors in your HTML and CSS code.

+Can you fix all the errors and resubmit your CodePen link?

 ### Step 5

 One of the acceptance criteria (https://itd.codeyourfuture.io/steps/five/#acceptance-criteria) has not yet been met: